tylerjw/tylerjw/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=ros-planning&repo=moveit2)](https://github.com/anuraghazra/github-readme-stats)

 MoveIt 2 is the OSS library for robot arm manipulation on [ROS 2](https://docs.ros.org/).
-As a contributor and maintainer and of MoveIt I am always looking for ways it can be improved.
 Here are some helpful links if you'd like to learn more:

 - [Website](https://moveit.ros.org/)